PritK99/TransPy/README.md

 # Transformers
-Implementing Transformer from scratch on PyTorch
+Implementing a Transformer model from scratch in PyTorch